 Love nature and adventure?
 Then you’ll love the Ocala National Forest.
 The second largest national forest in Florida, Ocala National Forest covers 130,447 acres and includes over 80 square miles of recreational waterways and springs to explore.
+Some of the most beautiful springs in the area include Silver Glen Springs, Juniper Springs and Salt Springs and all make for a fun way to cool off in the Florida sunshine.
 Hike or bike the trails and be on the lookout for the wonderful wildlife and birds that call the forest home.

 You don’t have to be satisfied with just watching (or petting) the horses, though.
-Make an appointment to go on a horseback ride, be part of a feeding or enjoy a carriage ride.
+Make an appointment to go on a horseback ride.
 A visit to the horse farms in Ocala/Marion County is a moving experience you’ll never forget.

 Step back in time and explore the wooden wonder of Fort King.
 Originally built in 1827, King Fort was abandoned, burned down, rebuilt for the Second Seminole War and today has been designated as a National Historic Landmark.

 Here you can enjoy the park, a visitor’s center with a library and historic artifacts and an interpretive trail.
 It stretches from the Fort to the Seep Spring and into a lush ravine, and it’s the perfect way to make history come to life!